radius-project/radius/docs/content/getting-started/tutorial/dapr-microservices/index.md

 You have completed this tutorial!

-## Step 3: Cleanup (optional)
+## Step 3: Cleanup

-When you are ready to clean up and delete the resources you can delete your environment.
-This will delete:

-- The resource group
+If you'd like to try another tutorial with your existing environment, go back to the [Radius tutorials]({{< ref tutorial >}}).

+If you're done with testing, clean up your environment to **prevent additional charges in your subscription**.

+Deleting an environment will delete:

 - Your Radius environment
+- The related resource group
 - The application you just deployed

 ```sh